MarcFaussurier/EventLoopForTheEarth/README.md

 # C++ Linux boiler plate featuring ready-to-use useful bash scripts and libs.

 The goal of this repository is to provide the easiest sample about how to use C(++) ecosystems in a portable environement with  still productivity in mind.
-The setup is about 3 shells commands
+The setup is about 3 shells commands only (see Get started bellow).
+Happy coding !

 ## Get started :
 `git clone https://github.com/MarcFaussurier/cmake-lua-shell-boilerplate.git yourproject`